-30. From the Completion Date, the second defendant commenced reviewing the BankWest \$23 billion Corporate Loan Book in order to identify some manufactured basis upon which they could raise impairments and collective provisions against the customers' facilities that sat on the Commercial Loan Book of BankWest.
+30. From the Completion Date, the second defendant commenced reviewing the BankWest \$23 billion Corporate Loan Book in order to identify a some manufactured basis upon which, according to the second defendant, they could raise impairments and collective provisions against the customers' facilities that sat on the Commercial Loan Book of BankWest.

-- a.
-See BankWest 31 December 2008 financial statements; - See BankWest emails authorised by the person Alan Pavisich and exchanged with him concerning the review of the BankWest Corporate Loan Book; - c.
-The first plaintiff's loan was identified as having an event of default that had as its start date, a date commencing prior to the Completion Date and on the basis of that default a provision and impairment was later raised concerning it; - d.
-The credit policy operative at that time within BankWest required that the level of provision that BankWest raised in respect of a facility had to

-- be reflective of anticipated loss (actual) upon termination of the facilities and realisation of securities; - e.
-In the case of BBC no such proper provisioning was accordingly made and the provision that was raised was 100% of the face value of credit extended against the facility at the date that the impairment was raised; - f.
-The first plaintiff will provide further particulars in respect of this allegation after discovery in the course of these proceedings; - 31.
+a.
+See BankWest 31 December 2008 financial statements;

+- b.
+See BankWest emails authorised by the person Alan Pavisich and exchanged with him concerning the review of the BankWest Corporate Loan Book: - c.
+The first-plaintiff's loan-was identified as having an event of default that had as its start date, a date commencing prior to the Completion Date and on the basis of that default a provision and impairment was later raised concerning it; - d.
+The credit policy operative at that time within BankWest required that the level of provision that BankWest raised in respect of a facility had to be reflective of anticipated loss (actual) upon termination of the facilities and realisation of securities; - e.
+In the case of BBC no such proper provisioning was not made and in certain cases amongst the Group Members loand, the provision that was raised was 100% of the face value of credit extended against the facility at the date that the impairment was raised; - f.
+The first third plaintiff will provide further particulars in respect of this allegation after discovery in the course of these proceedings; - 31.
 The Credit Policy under which BankWest operated was changed at the direction of the second defendant following the Completion Date, and from a risk rating perspective, such that loans that were: - (i). previously considered "average" and "adequate" under the policy that existed prior to completion; - (ii). were considered as loans of "substandard" and that were placed onto "watch list."

 - a.
-See the BankWest Credit Policy; - See the affidavit of Peter Ogilvy for the second defendant sworn 6 February 2013; - See the affidavit of Doriano Meta for the second defendant sworn 15 September 2015; - d.
-See slide 14 of the second defendant's November 2010 Investor Presentation given by Mr. Alden Toevs and by Mr. Ross Griffiths. - 32.
-This change in credit policy enabled BankWest to provision these loans and move them under the supervision of BankWest's Credit Asset Management Department, ("CAM"). - 33.
+See the BankWest Credit Policy; - b.
+See the affidavits of Banking Officers filed in other proceedings concerning the BankWest Commercial Loan Book and to which, (to the extent necessary), the plaintiffs will later seek leave to refer; of Peter Ogilvy for the second defendant sworn 6 February 2013; - See the affidavit of Doriano Meta for the second defendant sworn 15 September 2015; - d.
+See slide 14 of the second defendant's November 2010 Investor Presentation given by Mr. Alden Toevs and by Mr. Ross Griffiths.

+- 32. This change in credit policy enabled BankWest to provision these loans and move them under the supervision of BankWest's Credit Asset Management Department, ("CAM"). - 33.
 By impairing and provisioning these loans the second defendant was no longer required to hold the amount of requisite capital against those loans, and/or could deduct their full value from the capital holding amounts that were otherwise required.